-- 5. The city engineer has determined that the site plan and design meets the following decision criteria: - a.
-The site plan and design conforms to regulations concerning drainage in Chapters 15.20 and 15.21 BIMC; and - b.
+- 5. The city engineer has determined that the site plan and design meets the following decision criteria:

+Chapters 15.20 and 15.21 BIMC; and - b.
 The site plan and design will not cause an undue burden on the drainage basin or water quality and will not unreasonably interfere with the use of properties downstream; and - c.
-The streets, nonmotorized facilities, locations of the buildings, structures, and vehicular circulation systems as proposed align with and are otherwise coordinated with streets and nonmotorized facilities serving adjacent properties and are adequate, safe, efficient and consistent with the Island-Wide Transportation Plan; and - d.
+The streets, nonmotorized facilities, locations of the buildings, structures, and vehicular circulation systems as proposed align with and are otherwise coordinated with streets and nonmotorized facilities serving adjacent properties and are adequate, safe, efficient and consistent with the Island-Wide Transportation Plan; and d.
 If a traffic study shows that the proposed development will have an adverse impact on traffic, including nonmotorized traffic, the impact shall be mitigated as required by the city engineer; and e.
-If the site will rely on public water or sewer services, there is capacity in the water or sewer system (as applicable) to serve the site, and the required service(s) can be made available at the site; and - f.
+If the site will rely on public water or sewer services, there is capacity in the water or sewer system (as applicable) to serve the site, and the required service(s) can be made available at the site; and f.
 The site plan and design conforms to the "City of Bainbridge Island Engineering Design and Construction Standards and Specifications," unless the city engineer has approved a deviation from the standards; and